 - You don’t have great list data – you’re better off with random characters than “John-SM12THGOOD” in a friendly URL

 - Your audience has privacy concerns – we are seeing more healthcare and financial services campaigns that use Random URLs to alleviate any potential concerns about private information use.

 - You have a huge list – with lots of duplicates.
 If you end up with tons of duplicates, you’ll be printing the equivalent of Random URL Strings (johnsmith109.yourcampaign.com).

 Adding a “URL End” to a pURL is typically done to distinguish multiple campaigns that will be using the exact same Domain and URL Format.
 Technically, a URL End is a “Path” component of proper URL Syntax.
-Postalytics lets you add any combination of alphanumeric characters to the URL End to enable another layer of uniqueness and branding for a campaign.
+Postalytics lets you add any combination of alphanumeric characters, without spaces, to the URL End to enable another layer of uniqueness and branding for a campaign.

 The below example uses the URL end to denote a season and a year on a pURL Structure that will otherwise remain consistent from mailing to mailing.

 You can easily see the sequence that will proceed (fall17, winter18, spring18, etc).